sebastianbergmann/phpunit-documentation-english/src/xml-configuration-file.rst

 Use ``--do-not-record-test-run-history`` on the command line or set this attribute to ``false`` to prevent the writing of the ``test-run-history`` file.

+PHPUnit emits a test runner warning such as ``Tests cannot be ordered by defects because recording of the test run history is disabled`` when ordering by defects or duration is configured while the recording of the test run history is disabled.

 .. _appendixes.xml-configuration-file.phpunit.colors:

 The ``colors`` Attribute